Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   *Note:* The parameter `--enabled-for-deployment` (without "template") is used specifically to allow the Azure Virtual Machine agent to retrieve secrets for things like disk encryption or certificates, which is not the requirement here.

-### Question #30
+### Question #26

 DRAG DROP -

-You have an Azure subscription that contains an Azure Tra®c Manager profile named ATM1 and a web app named App1.
-ATM1 manages App1 tra®c.
-ATM1 is configured to route callers to the endpoint that has the lowest latency.
+You have an Azure subscription that contains an Azure Traffic Manager profile named ATM1 and a web app named App1.

+**ATM1 manages App1 traffic.
+ATM1 is configured to route callers to the endpoint that has the lowest latency.**

-You need to configure ATM1 to route all traffic from Asia to an endpoint in Australia.
+**You need to configure ATM1 to route all traffic from Asia to an endpoint in Australia.**

 Which three actions should you perform in sequence from the Azure portal?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.